 How to apply for funding

-Plesae download the templates you need to attach to your application such as a CV or project description.
-Below you can also find any attachments with useful information for your application.
+Here you can download templates that you need to attach to proposal, for example a CV template or a project description template.
+Here you can also find any attachments with useful information for proposal.

 Mall Projektbeskrivning (docx, 39 kB) CV-Mall (docx, 25 kB) Mall - Letter of intent project partners (docx, 31 kB)